AusterweilLab/snafu-py/README.md

 <p><code class="highlighter-rouge">pip install git+https://github.com/AusterweilLab/snafu-py</code></p>

+If you plan to use the `correlationBasedNetwork()` function, you will need to install the `planarity` package separately using `pip install planarity`

 <p>The Github repository contains several demo files, and a full tutorial is in press (<a href="http://alab.psych.wisc.edu/jzemla/brm.pdf">pre-print</a>).

 <p>A graphical front-end is also available, though it does not contain as many